-- The menopause is a natural part of each woman’s ageing process.
+- The menopause is a natural part of the ageing process.

 - Knowing what symptoms to expect during the menopause can help you deal with the experience.

-- Hormone replacement therapy (HRT) can help if symptoms interfere with your daily life.
+- Hormone replacement therapy can help if symptoms interfere with your daily life.

-The menopause is a natural part of ageing that usually happens to women between the ages of 45 and 55.
-Periods usually become less frequent over a few months or years, before they stop altogether.
+Anyone with ovaries (the reproductive organ that produces eggs) will experience the menopause – including cisgender women, transgender men and non-binary people.
+The menopause is when periods stop because the ovaries no longer work.
+It is a natural part of ageing and usually happens between the ages of 45 and 55.
+Periods become less frequent over a few months or years, before they stop altogether.

 The menopause is caused by a change in the balance of the body’s sex hormones, which occurs as you get older.
-The female reproductive organs called ovaries produce less of a hormone called oestrogen and no longer release an egg every month.
+The ovaries produce less of a hormone called oestrogen and no longer release an egg every month.
 After this, you are no longer able to get pregnant naturally.

-Every woman experiences the menopause differently, but most women will have some symptoms.
-Some women have severe symptoms that can have a significant impact on their everyday life.
-Common symptoms include hot flushes, night sweats, joint and muscle pain, vaginal dryness, mood changes and a lack of interest in sex.
+Menopausal symptoms are very common.
+Some people have severe symptoms that can have a significant impact on their everyday life, while others experience very mild symptoms or none at all.
+Symptoms can include hot flushes, night sweats, joint and muscle pain, vaginal dryness, mood changes and a lack of interest in sex.

 In addition, some medical treatments and procedures can cause menopause.
 This includes chemotherapy and radiotherapy to treat cancer, as well as surgery to remove the ovaries.